smoothstonedesign/purpleChess/README.md

 ## Installation

-1. Clone this repository or download the source code
+1. Clone this repository or download the source code (if you dont know "code", relax, this is just two files in a folder, baby.
+You can download them to your computer and upload them "unpacked")
 ```bash
 git clone [repository-url]
 ```